Funekyo/Ujiki/README.md

 - The original Chinese
 - A metrical English offering in rhyme—not definitive, but momentary
-- A glossary of all characters & compounds
+- A visual representation
-- Variant renderings via language models
+- A glossary of all characters
 - Deviances from contemporary translations
 - Notes on ambiguity and poetics